Building Ambo

 Exploration different workflows

-I explored several possible directions and narrowed them down to three strong options.
+I explored several possible directions to bring in all the new features and narrowed them down to three strong options.

 Each concept was prototyped in Figma and stress-tested against typical user flows to evaluate clarity, scalability, and usability.